lsst/pipelines_lsst_io/getting-started/coaddition.rst

 - Skymaps define the WCS of coadditions.
 - Skymaps are composed of tracts, each of which is composed of smaller patches.
-- The ``makeWarp`` pipeline warps exposures into the WCSs of the skymap.
+- The ``makeDirectWarp`` pipeline warps exposures into the WCSs of the skymap.
 - The ``assembleCoadd`` pipeline coadds warped exposures into deep mosaics.

 Continue this tutorial in :doc:`part 6, where you'll measure sources <photometry>` in the coadds.